Dmitriy-Frostoff/boilerplate-webpack-gulp-html-scss-ts-components/README.md

 ---

-note: pay attention to order of the imported files in the `index.scss`!
+**note**: pay attention to order of the imported files in the `index.scss`!
 The last improts will override previous one if there's matches in classnames or ids or tags!

 ---